Shock (1934 film): Plot

-Cast list
+Cast

 Production

 In early April 1934 it was announced that Shock would be one of the four films being produced to finish out Monogram's 1934 production schedule.
 The picture was conceived with an all-English cast, one of six films Monogram was producing that year with a focus on the English market.
 In mid-May it was announced that the film would begin production before the end of the month.
 In that same issue of The Film Daily, it was revealed the Roy Pomeroy would be helming the picture, from his original story, with Madeline Ruthvin writing the screenplay, and Ralph Forbes starring.
 Shortly after, it was announced that Gwenllian Gwill was to be loaned from Paramount Pictures to co-star in the film.
 Also in mid-March it was revealed that Reginald Sharland would be joining the cast, and the other members of the cast would include Monroe Owsley, Billy Bevan, Clyde Cook, Douglas Walton, Alex Courtney, Olaf Hytten, and C. Montague Shaw.
 David Holt was added to the cast a week later, with Margaret Seddon joining the cast the following week.
 By the end of May the film was in production, with filming beginning the week of May 19.
 By June 9, filming was completed and the movie was in editing.
 The movie was released on July 20, 1934.